Bow of Philoctetes

 For a decade Philoctetes survived in solitude on Lemnos.
 The volcanic island provided caves for shelter and enough wildlife — primarily birds — for the bow to supply sustenance.
 The Hydra-poisoned arrows that should have been killing Trojans were instead bringing down seabirds and hares.
 Philoctetes dragged himself through a landscape of rock and scrub, his foot rotting, his rage toward the Greeks accumulating year by year.
 The bow kept him alive and simultaneously marked him as the man the Greeks had wronged: he possessed the weapon that could end their war, and they had thrown him away.

 The war at Troy, meanwhile, reached its tenth year without resolution.
 Achilles was dead, killed by Paris's arrow guided by Apollo.
 Ajax the Greater had died by his own hand after losing the contest for Achilles's armor to Odysseus.
 The Greek army had spent its best warriors and still the walls of Troy held.
-At this point, according to the tradition preserved in the fragments of the Little Iliad and in Apollodorus (Epitome 5.8), the Greeks captured the Trojan seer Helenus, son of Priam.
+At this point, according to the tradition preserved in the fragments of the Little Iliad, the Greeks captured the Trojan seer Helenus, son of Priam.
 Under duress or through willing betrayal — Helenus had quarreled with his brother Deiphobus over who would marry Helen after Paris's death — the seer revealed the conditions for Troy's fall.
 Among them: Philoctetes and his bow must be present at the siege.
 Without the arrows of Heracles, the city could not be taken.

 Odysseus, who had engineered the abandonment, now had to engineer the retrieval.
 In Sophocles' Philoctetes, Odysseus brings Neoptolemus, the young son of Achilles, to Lemnos.
 Odysseus's plan is deception: Neoptolemus will gain Philoctetes's trust, then steal the bow and bring it to Troy — with or without its owner.
 Neoptolemus is initially compliant but increasingly revolted by the dishonesty the scheme requires.
 Philoctetes, upon recognizing Odysseus, refuses to help the Greeks with volcanic fury.
 The moral crisis of the play turns on whether the bow can be separated from the man.
 Odysseus argues that only the bow matters — Troy needs the weapon, not the archer.
 Neoptolemus comes to believe that the man and the bow are inseparable, that taking one without the other is both practically futile and morally intolerable.